 Although the employee was not directly e-mailing corporate information from the office computer system to the competitor, through exceptional digital forensics performed by Vestige, usable evidence was produced for the client.
 The international competitor had to pay restitution and all associated costs.
 The VP not only lost both his jobs but was banned from the industry.

-Contact Us today to discuss how Vestige can assist with your Non-Compete matters.
+Contact Us today to discuss how Vestige can assist with your employee non-compete agreements and email forensic matters.